fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-The application should support i.e the following query:
+The application should support the following query:

 ```js
 query {